801DevLabs/mls-vue-frontend/README.md

 Follow the steps in the readme to install Docker, seed the datastore and get the Nexus server live on localhost port 4000.

 ## Step 2: Access the live website
-Option one: Access the live Netlify site by visiting [this link.](https://hardcore-wilson-ed5b2a.netlify.com/rest)
+Access the live Netlify site by visiting [this link.](https://hardcore-wilson-ed5b2a.netlify.com/rest)

-Option two: Run the project locally by cloning this repo and running npm run serve.

 The toggle navigation at the top of the site allows you to toggle between RESTful API and GraphQL pages.